MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/define-pricing-and-market-selection.md

 ## "Rest of World" markets for Windows 8.x

-If your app includes packages targeting Windows 8.x, it's important to be aware that a number of markets are treated as a single "Rest of World" market for customers using the Store on Windows 8.x, even though they are now shown as individual markets in the Windows Dev Center dashboard (as opposed to the earlier Windows Store dashboard, where there was one selectable "Rest of World" market option).
+If your app includes packages targeting Windows 8.x, it's important to be aware that a number of markets are treated as a single "Rest of World" market for customers using the Store on Windows 8.x, even though they are shown as individual markets in the Windows Dev Center dashboard (as opposed to the earlier Windows Store dashboard, where there was one selectable "Rest of World" market option).

 If you leave the default selection when submitting your app, you don't have to worry about this, and your app will be available to all possible markets.
 However, if you want to exclude certain markets, keep in mind that excluding even one of these "Rest of World" markets means that your app won't be available in any of the "Rest of World" markets for customers on Windows 8 or Windows 8.1.